CSI Garrison Wesley Church: Recognition

 In 2015, the Indian National Trust for Art and Cultural Heritage awarded its Heritage Award to six establishments, one of which was the CSI-Garrison Wesley Church, recognizing the efforts put in for renovating and restoring the church.

 History

 The Wesleyan Methodist Missionary Society set foot in the erstwhile Hyderabad State in 1878, the missionaries led by Henry Little, William Burgess and the Indian Evangelist Benjamin Wesley who pioneered the spread of the Gospel and helped in establishing of churches in areas northward of Hyderabad winning of new converts to the fold of Christianity.

 While this was so, the British Indian Army had stationed itself in Secunderabad by 1798 itself and there were already Christians of British origin and among them were Wesleyan Methodists who had already begun worshiping following the Wesleyan Methodists traditions and it was the military troops who were led by a Presbyter had laid a cornerstone of the church in 1853.

 Clergy

 Present

-The present pastor is D. Prasanna Kumar, CSI who has been designated as the Presbyter-in-Charge of the CSI-Garrison Wesley Church.
+The present pastor is Rev. Dr. Prof. M. Rajeshwar Solomon, CSI who has been designated as the Presbyter-in-Charge of the CSI-Garrison Wesley Church.